 Center for Academic Planning and Exploration (CAPE) Major Profiles explores all the majors offered at the UMN, including degree requirements, student profiles, and career information.

 Highly Undecided or Considering Multiple Majors?

-Connect with the Center for Academic Planning and Exploration (CAPE), which offers personalized services that will help you develop an action plan for major and career decision making if you are considering majors in multiple colleges.
+Connect with the Center for Academic Planning and Exploration (CAPE), which offers personalized services that will help you develop an action plan for major and career decision-making if you are considering majors in multiple colleges.

-Explore Options by Major: So many students ask "What can I do with a major in...?"
-These webpages showcase skills gained in each major, alumni profiles, and other resources to help you discover some of the many career options associated with the majors in CLA.
+Explore Options by Major: So many students ask, "What can I do with a major in...?"
+These web pages showcase skills gained in each major, alumni profiles, and other resources to help you discover some of the many career options associated with the majors in CLA.

 Resources for Researching Career Options

-Explore Options by Career Field: Get advice from employers, see example internship and job titles, discover the best sources to find internship and jobs, and get tips for how to prepare for success in the eight most common career fields that CLA graduates work in.
+Explore Options by Career Field: Get advice from employers, see example internship and job titles, discover the best sources to find internships and jobs, and get tips for how to prepare for success in the eight most common career fields that CLA graduates work in.